Luciano Parodi

-Luciano Parodi González (born February 16, 1994) is a Uruguayan professional basketball player for s.Oliver Würzburg of the German Basketball Bundesliga.
+Luciano Parodi González (born February 16, 1994) is a Uruguayan professional basketball player for Hebraica Macabi of the Uruguayan League.
 A three-time Uruguayan League champion with Hebraica Macabi.
 Parodi was named Uruguayan League MVP and Finals MVP in 2016.

 Early life

 Parodi was born in Paysandú, Uruguay.
 He played for Paysandú and Hebraica Macabi youth teams.

 Professional career

 Hebraica Macabi (2009–2017)

 After starting his career in 2009 with Paysandú, Parodi moved to Hebraica Macabi, later that same year.
 Parodi helped Hebraica to win the 2016 Uruguayan League championship, and he was named the Uruguayan League MVP.
 In his next season, Parodi averaged 12.8 points, 3.5 rebounds, 6.6 assists and 2.3 steals per game and helped Hebraica to win the title two years in a row.

 Bahía Blanca (2017–2018)

 On June 14, 2017, Parodi signed a one-year deal with the Argentine League team Bahía Blanca.
 On January 31, 2018, Parodi recorded a career-high 27 points, shooting 8-of-15 from the field, along with four rebounds and six assists in a 93–90 win over Boca Juniors.